teuben/QAC/README.md

 # Quick Array Combinations (QAC)

-QAC provides a set of functions that mostly call CASA tools and tasks to help you doing combining data from single dish and interferometer data.
+QAC provides a set of functions that mostly call CASA tools and tasks to help you combining data from a single dish and interferometer.
 QAC hides some of the complexity of writing CASA scripts and provide a simple interface to array combination tools and tasks in CASA.